M-Chimiste/PaperPal/project_docs/project_status.md

 ---

 ## Debug Log

+### 2026-07-25: Local launch script
+- Gracefully stopped the recovery-validation Uvicorn process and confirmed its task workers, scheduler, WebSocket manager, and database pools shut down.
+- Added and shell-syntax-checked `start.sh`; it resolves its own directory before launching, so it also works when invoked from outside the repository.

+### 2026-07-25: Fresh OS database and application recovery
+- Found a fresh Homebrew PostgreSQL 18.4 cluster running on the local Unix socket and TCP port 5432.
+The `theseus` role and `theseusdb` database were absent, so there was no pre-existing target data to overwrite.
+- Confirmed Homebrew pgvector 0.8.5 supports PostgreSQL 18 and was available to the server.
+The snapshot originated on PostgreSQL 14.18 with pgvector 0.8.0.
+- Verified the complete directory-format archive before restore; every entry in `SHA256SUMS` returned `OK`.
+- Recreated the role from `theseus-role.sql`, preserving its archived password hash, then restored the database with four parallel jobs. `pg_restore` completed with exit code 0 and no active restore sessions remained.
+- Post-restore database checks found 41 public base tables, 277,493 rows in `papers`, and extensions `pg_trgm:1.6`, `plpgsql:1.0`, and `vector:0.8.5`.
+- The restored `.env` and `APP_SECRET_KEY` fingerprints matched the values recorded before the OS reinstall, preserving access to encrypted settings in the database.
+- Apple Command Line Tools supplied only Python 3.9.6, below the repository's declared Python 3.10+ requirement.
+Used `uv 0.11.32` to download CPython 3.11.15 and build `venv/`, matching the Dockerfile's Python 3.11 runtime.
+- `uv pip install -r requirements.txt` resolved and installed 237 packages, including the Git-based LLMFactory dependency and a locally built `llama-cpp-python`.
+- `npm ci` installed 624 packages. npm reported 24 existing dependency advisories and noted deferred install-script approvals for `esbuild` and `fsevents`; the subsequent production build nevertheless completed successfully (13,752 modules transformed).
+- Backend startup initially spent about one minute importing the ML stack, then completed normally.
+Migration verification reported 0 applied, 17 skipped, all critical tables present, and the required profile-score constraint intact.
+- pydub emitted the only runtime warning: `ffmpeg`/`avconv` is not installed.
+  Core API and frontend serving are unaffected; media generation remains to be validated after adding `ffmpeg`.
+- HTTP smoke tests returned 200 for the built React frontend, OpenAPI document, restored profile data, and restored paper data.

 ### 2026-03-13: Newsletter LM Studio investigation
 - Confirmed live DB orchestration still points the newsletter judge at LM Studio (`ibm/granite-4-h-tiny`).